Blockdaemon/agave-snapshot-gossip-client/docs/light-gossip-mode-proposal.md

 **1. Problem Statement:**

 Nodes participating in the Solana gossip network that are *not* directly involved in consensus (primarily non-voting validators, but also RPC nodes and specialized clients like snapshot providers) currently incur significant CPU, memory, and bandwidth overhead.
 They process the full CRDS gossip stream, including data like `CrdsData::Vote`, which is essential for voting validators but largely constitutes noise for non-consensus nodes.
 This overhead hinders leaner infrastructure deployments and directly contributes to existing maintainer concerns regarding the excessive network impact and resource consumption of non-voting validators.
+(See [Optimization Notes](gossip-client-optimization-notes.md) for further background on the resource usage issues.)

 **2. Proposed Solution:**